henrythemes/jekyll-bootstrap-theme/introngs1505/labs/uppmax-pipeline.md

 $ nano
 ```

 how does the computer know which program to start?
-You gave it the name 'nano', but that could refer to any file named nano in the computer, yet it starts the correct one everytime.
+You gave it the name 'nano', but that could refer to any file named nano in the computer, yet it starts the correct one every time.
 The answer is that it looks in the directories stored in the $PATH variable.

 To see which directories that are available by default, type